rrovetto/How-To-Build-a-Top-level-Ontology/Problems with Top-level Ontologies/README.md

 ## Technical
 - For the more complex and logically formalized ontologies...
   - They increase the 'path' between data elements, i.e., to access or otherwise perform some action on data
-- Their practical utility is questionable.
+- As with all ontology, quantitative evidence for their utility is lacking or not readily available.
+If there is such evidence, it may be behind NDAs in enterprises.

 ## Copyright
 © 2020-2022, Robert John Rovetto.
 All right reserved.